IEntin/ClientServer/docs/README.md

 The relevant settings are "MaxTcpSessions", "MaxFifoSessions" and "MaxTotalSessions"\
 in ServerOptions.json.

-There are no software or hardware restrictions on the number of clients.
+In general, all restrictions on the number of sessions/clients can be removed.
 Observed\
 latency is strictly proportional to the number of clients due to increasing load\
 on worker threads running processing logic.
 Only performance is a limiting factor.\
 This server was tested with up to 40 clients of mixed types, 20 FIFO and 20 TCP.\